Michael-Bailar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 So in this problem, I am assuming we are trying to find f given n.
 I think it's pretty straight forward.
+It's  runtime complexity is O(log(n))

 Given N
 declare a middle variable